kaddome/kaddo-docs/epics/05_Delivery_details_request_endpoint.md

 ### 3 - As non accepted e-commerce platform I request delivery details

-**When** an non accepted e-commerce platform requests the delivery details of any user-identifier **Then** the response returns an unauthorized error
+**When** an non accepted e-commerce platform requests the delivery details of any user-locator **Then** the response returns an unauthorized error